 What are the worst months to buy a motorcycle?

 The warmer months or, generally speaking, as soon as the first warmer days come around is the worst time to buy a motorcycle.
-The worst months to buy a motorcycle are, generally speaking, April, May, June, July, and August.
+The worst months to buy a bike are, generally speaking, April, May, June, July, and August.

 And for fellow riders living in the southern hemisphere, things will be a little different.
 In the southern hemisphere, things will be reversed.
 The worst months to buy a motorcycle will be September, October, November, December, and January.